How to get the highest reputation score [Success Guide]

 π ACTION 4 : Make sure to follow the best practices.

-In 90% of the cases, a low Reputation Score means your practices are wrong.
+Reminder: in 90% of the cases, a low Reputation Score means your sending practices are wrong.
+The other 10% is choosing a bad email provider (most of Custom SMTPs).

 To get the best score, you need to follow the best practices.
 Of course MailReach helps, that's a solid boost, but MailReach can't magically fix all your mistakes.
 Putting a turbo on a car with flat tires won't fix the car, you have to fix the tires.